At a crossroads: New York’s status as a global fashion capital

 The changeable nature of fashion extends well beyond its seasonal changes of what to wear.
 In recent years, one of the industry’s most dramatic changes involves New York City’s position as a global fashion capital.

-Within the United States, New York City has the country’s highest concentration of fashion sales, talent, and employment.
-Activities related to fashion—which we define as fashion retail, wholesale, and distribution, along with textile, apparel, footwear, and jewelry manufacturing—contributed more than $50 billion in direct sales, $45 billion in indirect sales, and more than 130,000 jobs in 2022.1 New York is also home to prominent design schools, including the Fashion Institute of Technology and New School Parson’s School of Design.
-Over 2,600 graduates in the city across all schools received fashion-specific degrees and certificates in 2022.2 And all of the top ten fashion brands have a retail presence in New York, given its prime position in commerce and tourism.3 The city is home to three of the most important fashion industry publications—Vogue, Harper’s Bazaar, and Women’s Wear Daily—as well as some of the largest advertising companies in the world.
+Within the United States, New York City has one of the country’s highest concentrations of fashion sales, talent, and employment.
+Activities related to fashion—which we define as fashion retail, wholesale and distribution, along with textile, apparel, footwear and jewelry manufacturing—contributed more than $50 billion in direct sales, $45 billion in indirect sales, and more than 130,000 jobs in 2022.1

-The local ecosystem drives a virtuous circle that attracts and rewards not just brands but also retailers, designers and shoppers, suppliers and producers, importers and distributors, the media, education, investors, real estate owners, trade shows and other events, and industry associations.
+But although New York City has played a prominent role in shaping the global fashion industry, fashion companies there are now experiencing sharp declines in revenues, employment, and international reach.
 Maintaining New York’s prominence will require efforts throughout the region’s fashion ecosystem.
 In this article, we describe the crossroads at which New York’s fashion industry finds itself, and then we suggest actions for enabling it to maintain and expand its impressive legacy.

 Powerful trends transforming the industry